omar-chaar/Java-Jottings/content/java-jottings/java-fundamentals/java-basic-syntax.md

 status=published
 ~~~~~~

-Java programs are organized into [[Classes]], which are defined using the `class` keyword.
+Java programs are organized into Classes, which are defined using the `class` keyword.
 For example, the following code defines a class named `MyClass`:

 ```java
 public class MyClass {